meet the artist

 the beginning

-I started exploring the world of clay 25 years ago, when I took my first class at the Danforth Museum.
-There was something enchanting about taking a slab of clay and using my hands to shape it into a piece of art.
-After several years of hand building, the enchantment started to wear off.
-I hit a creative roadblock.
-It wasn't until a few years ago that one of my instructors encouraged me to try the wheel again.
-Something magical happened that day.
-My creative spark was reignited.
-Thanks to wheel throwing, my work has blossomed to new heights.
+Twenty-five years ago, my journey into the world of clay began with my first class at the Danforth Museum.
+I was captivated by the transformative process of moulding a slab of clay into art with my hands.
+After years of hand building, I faced a creative block.
+It wasn’t until recently when one of my instructors encouraged me to revisit the pottery wheel that my passion reignited.
+That day marked a magical turning point, and thanks to wheel throwing, my work has soared to new creative heights.

 my artistic journey